-Objective and Outcome Indicators Baseline Mid-term and end of project targets Means of verification Assumptions Outcome 2.
-Reduced vulnerability to floods, landslides and mudflows in two coastal cities.
-Number of physical assets constructed to withstand conditions resulting from climate variability and change.
-Antofagasta = 0 Esmeraldas = 0 Mid-term: 1 End of project: 2 Designs and construction report of mudflow control infrastructure for Bonilla gorge (Antofagasta) Designs and construction report of landslide control infrastructure in Cerro Gatazo (Esmeraldas) Local and national authorities warrant quality assurance of designs and construction works.
-Pertinent local and national authorities incorporate in their financial plans the resources for future maintenance of the new infrastructure.
+Objective and Outcome Indicators Baseline Mid-term and end of project targets Means of verification Assumptions Designs and construction report of landslide control infrastructure in Cerro Gatazo (Esmeraldas) financial plans the resources for future maintenance of the new infrastructure.
 Number of men and women protected by improved infrastructure to withstand climate change and variability-induced stress.
-Antofagasta = 0 Esmeraldas = 0 End of project: 12,840 Antofagasta = (ca., 50% women) Esmeraldas = 500 (ca., 50% women) Survey report of people living in areas protected by improved infrastructure (Bonilla gorge and Cerro Gatazo) Percentage of women in Antofagasta and Esmeraldas from national statistics.
+Antofagasta = 0 Esmeraldas = 0 End of project 12,840 Antofagasta = (ca., 50% women) Esmeraldas = 500 (ca., 50% women) Survey report of people living in areas protected by improved infrastructure (Bonilla gorge and Cerro Gatazo) Percentage of women in Antofagasta and Esmeraldas from national statistics.
 Outcome 3.
-Improved climate monitoring and means to alert the local population Number of weather radar in Esmeraldas and Storm detection system in Antofagasta to monitor precipitation, linked to gender-sensitive early warning systems.
+Improved climate monitoring and means to alert the local population Number of weather radar in Esmeraldas and Storm detection system in Antofagasta to monitor precipitation, linked to gendersensitive early warning systems.
 Antofagasta = 0 Esmeraldas = 0 Mid-term Antofagasta = 1 Esmeraldas = 1 Radar/storm system siting analysis reports.
 Radar/storm system installation reports.
 Quarterly radar/storm system operation reports.
-Agreements to ensure flow of radar/storm Responsible Entities promptly execute complementary works to house and operate the equipment (e.g., radar tower, radio link).
-Pertinent entities incorporate in their financial
+Agreements to ensure flow of radar/storm system information to early warning systems99.
+Long-term agreements for operation and maintenance100.
+Bailment agreements101 Responsible Entities promptly execute complementary works to house and operate the equipment (e.g., radar tower, radio link).
+Pertinent entities incorporate in their financial plans the resources for future operation and maintenance of the new meteorological equipment.
+Risk management authorities incorporate the new information into their early warning systems to alert the local population.